Char15Xu/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](vscode.png)

 1. To install Visual Studio Code, first visit the [webiste](https://code.visualstudio.com).

 2. Click the blue download button to download VSCode.
 Since I am using a MacBook, I downloaded the Mac Univseral version.

+3. Once downloaded from the website, follow the instruction and finish intalling on the computer.

 ## Remotely Connecting